dotnet/docs/docs/core/deploying/native-aot/diagnostics.md

 The .NET CLI tooling (`dotnet` SDK) and Visual Studio offer separate commands for `build` and `publish`. `build` (or `Start` in Visual Studio) uses CoreCLR.
 Only `publish` creates a Native AOT application.
 Publishing your app as Native AOT produces an app that has been ahead-of-time (AOT) compiled to native code.
-As mentioned previously, this means that not all diagnostic tools will work seamlessly with published Native AOT applications in .NET 8.
+As mentioned previously, not all diagnostic tools work seamlessly with published Native AOT applications in .NET 8.
 However, all .NET diagnostic tools are available for developers during the application building stage.
 We recommend developing, debugging, and testing the applications as usual and publishing the working app with Native AOT as one of the last steps.

 ## Native debugging

 When you run your app during development, like inside Visual Studio, or with `dotnet run`, `dotnet build`, or `dotnet test`, it runs on CoreCLR by default.
 However, if `PublishAot` is present in the project file, the behavior should be the same between CoreCLR and Native AOT.
-This allows you to use the standard Visual Studio managed debugging engine for development and testing.
+This characteristic allows you to use the standard Visual Studio managed debugging engine for development and testing.

 After publishing, Native AOT applications are true native binaries.
-The managed debugger will not work on them.
-However, the Native AOT compiler generates fully native executable files that can be debugged by native debuggers on your platform of choice (for example, WinDbg or Visual Studio on Windows and gdb or lldb on Unix-like systems).
+The managed debugger won't work on them.
+However, the Native AOT compiler generates fully native executable files that native debuggers can debug on your platform of choice (for example, WinDbg or Visual Studio on Windows and gdb or lldb on Unix-like systems).

 The Native AOT compiler generates information about line numbers, types, locals, and parameters.
 The native debugger lets you inspect stack trace and variables, step into or over source lines, or set line breakpoints.